thinkcompany/think_dev-standards/development-standards/performance.md

     }
 ```

-Including these directives prevents the browser from downloading unused resources and improve page performance.
+Including these directives prevents the browser from downloading unused resources and improves page performance.

 ## Third Party Code